winlover32/HoneygainPot/Debug.md

 ```

-- Fix: You are not eligible to get the lucky pot if you do not reach 15mb of sharing
+- Solution : You are not eligible to get the lucky pot if you do not reach 15mb of sharing

 ### Error code 3